ehmicky/get-bin-path/README.md

 _Type_: `string`<br> _Default_: Current directory

-Override the current directory.
-This is used to retrieve the `package.json`.
+Override the current directory, which is used when retrieving the `package.json`.

 # See also